literallymarvellous/pear-interview/README.md

 - Api practices eg. code versioning, status code usage etc.

 You'll be filling a few blank spaces in terms of functions & utility.
 Codebase should be clean & production-esque as possible.

-## Submission & Issues

-Create a PR with your deployed api link & github repo.
-Feel free to open an issue if certain information is missing or for any errors.